 - 3/4 pound ground turkey

-- 3/4 pound Jimmy Dean All Natural Sausage
+- 3/4 pound Jimmy Dean All Natural Sausage, or ground turkey sausage

 - 1/2 cup diced red onion